mttmcgrgr/dwel/readme.md

 ### Background

 Communication between landlord and tenant can stressful and hard to keep records of.
-Dwel is a mobile app that connects landlords and tenants through a simple UI that allows tenants to create repair tickets for landlords and keeps a record of all relevant communications.
+Dwel is a iOS mobile app that connects landlords and tenants through a simple UI that allows tenants to create repair tickets for landlords and keeps a record of all relevant communications.

 The tenant can add a repair ticket by providing a title and description of the issue.
 Each task has a comments section where landlord and tenants can chat about the details.
 After a task has been completed, it gets checked off by the landlord but stays in the property profile.
 Tasks and their communication records are never removed.